AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/tools-modules.md

 -->

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">Employ the <a href="http-modules.md" class="MCXref xref">HTTP modules</a> >&nbsp;Make a request module in the main scenario to call the other scenario.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">Employ the HTTP modules >&nbsp;Make a request module in the main scenario to call the other scenario.
 Employ the <a href="../../workfront-fusion/apps-and-their-modules/webhooks-updated.md" class="MCXref xref">Webhooks</a> > Custom webhook module in the other scenario to receive the call.
 Employ the <a href="../../workfront-fusion/apps-and-their-modules/webhooks-updated.md" class="MCXref xref">Webhooks</a> > Webhook response module in the other scenario to return the response.</p>
 -->

 <!--